Expert NFL DFS picks, stacks, lineup advice for Monday Night Football

 The Kansas City Chiefs hit the road to take on the Jacksonville Jaguars on 'Monday Night Football' in the final game on the NFL Week 5 schedule.
 The NFL DFS player pool is headlined by a pair of talented quarterbacks in Kansas City's Patrick Mahomes and Jacksonville's Trevor Lawrence.
 Both players can be rostered together in showdown NFL DFS lineups, but it may make more sense to stack each signal caller with his top pass catchers when making NFL DFS picks for Monday Night Football.

 Should you build your NFL DFS stacks around Mahomes, Travis Kelce, Xavier Worthy, and Hollywood Brown?
 Or should you target Lawrence with Travis Etienne, Brian Thomas Jr., and Travis Hunter?
+There are also NFL DFS sleepers to consider like Noah Gray, Dyami Brown and Tyquan Thornton.
 Before setting any NFL DFS lineups for Jaguars vs. Chiefs on sites like DraftKings and FanDuel for Monday Night Football, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: